criswell/gdupdate/README.md

 This is a simple tool to update a given DNS hosts file managed by Godaddy.
 You can (sort of) think of this as a way to get Dynamic DNS from a domain name managed by Godaddy.
-This script can be run manually, from crom, or any other way a script gets executed on your system.
+This script can be run manually, from cron, or any other way a script gets executed on your system.

 ## Requirements